NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/Readme.md

 We plan to install a 3dviewer.net server instance as a demo how Slicer results could be shared between working groups.
 Up- and downscaling as well as running costs will be shown.
-We will test how EC2 instances can be accessed from low-cost hardware such as a Raspberry 4.
+We will test how EC2 instances can be accessed from low-cost and energy saving hardware such as a Raspberry 4.

 ## Approach and Plan